decaf-dev/obsidian-dashboards/README.md

 ## Getting Started

-1. Create a new dashboard file
+1. Create a new dashboard file by right clicking a folder and clicking "New dashboard" or click the Gauge icon on the left sidebar.
-2. Choose your layout in by using the dropdown in the upper righthand corner
+2. Choose your grid layout using the dropdown in the upper righthand corner
-3. In each container, choose a vault file, a code block, or a external link to embed
+3. In each container click one of the embed buttons and enter the content you wish to embed.
+You may choose from a vault file, a code block, or a external link.

+### Removing an embed

+To remove an embed from a container, hold down ctrl (Windows) or cmd (Mac) and hover over a container to show the remove button.
+Then click the remove button

+### Embeddable Items

+## Files

+Any vault files may be embedded into a container

-### Code blocks
+## Code blocks

 Embed any Obsidian code block using the [normal code block syntax](https://help.obsidian.md/Editing+and+formatting/Basic+formatting+syntax#Code+blocks).
 This may be used to render [Dataview](https://github.com/blacksmithgu/obsidian-dataview), DataviewJS, or [Tasks](https://github.com/obsidian-tasks-group/obsidian-tasks) plugin code blocks.

-### Links
+## Links

 Any website will automatically be embedded in an iFrame